ksrigo/billing_system/README.md

 ## Implementation tutorial

-Please find the tutorial: how to implement a billing system for Opensips using CGRates on my linkedin page.
+Please find my tutorials: how to implement a billing system for Opensips using CGRates on my linkedin page.

 * [Part 1 - Billing System for Opensips CDRs][part1]